AustenDowney1314200/AustenD_BSE_Portfolio/index.md

 [![Second Milestone]

 # First Milestone
 For my first milestone I made a character for my game in Blender.
 Blender is a free software that makes 3d modles and animations.
 I created a swordsman that consisted of multible edited cubes.
+I then put in an exoskeleton

 [![First Milestone]